 A theme garden uses a narrow list of plants from a certain region to create a unique garden.
 One of the benefits of theme gardens is that plants native to one region generally have similar water, soil, fertilizer, and temperature requirements, which makes maintenance much easier.

-To create a South Sea theme garden, you can use Princess, Red Feather, Ruffled Fan, Coconut, and Fiji Fan palms in combination with wood ferns (Dryoptetris), elephant ears, gingers, and cordylines.
+To create a South Sea theme garden you can use princess, red feather, ruffled fan, coconut, and Fiji fan palms in combination with wood ferns (Dryoptetris), elephant ears, gingers, and cordylines.

-For a Caribbean theme garden, use palms native to that area like Cuban Wax, Royal, Thatch, Cabbage, and Buccaneer palms.
+For a Caribbean theme garden, use palms native to that area like Cuban wax, royal, thatch, cabbage, and buccaneer palms.
 The associated plants can include bougainvillea, paradise tree (Simarouba), oak (Quercus), gumbo-limbo (Bursera), anthurium, and plumeria.

-A rainforest-themed garden can be created by using plants that come from the same type of environment rather than a specific region.
-A less specific example would be a tropical garden, which can be easily created with tropical-looking plants that have similar growth environments.
+A less specific example would be a tropical garden which can be easily created with tropical-looking plants that have similar growth environments.